Quick Answer:

 4. Beef and Broccoli Meal Prep Bowl

-Use beef, broccoli, rice, and a simple stir-fry style sauce.
+Use 4oz beef, 1 cup broccoli, 3/4 cup rice, and a simple stir-fry style sauce.
+Approximately 28 to 32 grams of protein per container.

 Why it works: